-The computer imaging system used by Dr. Edward J. Gross is a very powerful tool for assessing a patient's anatomy, facial features, and balance; for teaching with visual aids; and, most importantly, for developing a concept of potential results for each individual Orlando plastic surgery patient.
-Over the years, this has become an indispensable part of the Primera practice.
+The computer imaging system used by Dr. Edward J. Gross is a very powerful tool for assessing a patient’s anatomy, facial features, and balance; for teaching with visual aids; and, most importantly, for developing a concept of potential results for each individual Orlando plastic surgery patient.
+Over the years, this has become an indispensable part of the Primera practice and sets Dr. Gross’ skills apart from all others.

-Very few practices have this advanced technology or offer the experience that Dr. Gross has developed over many years of performing both the computer imaging and the surgery.
-Request a consultation online today, or call our office at (407) 333-3040.
+Very few practices have this advanced technology or offer the experience that Dr. Gross has developed over 25 years of performing both the computer imaging and the surgery.
+Request a consultation online today, or call our office at

 Dr. Gross primarily uses computer imaging for rhinoplasty (nose surgery), chin and profile surgery, facelift and mini lift surgery, eyelid lifts, and ear pinning (otoplasty).
 Seeing a representation of your own face on the computer imager is a much more useful tool than before-and-after photographs of other patients, according to Dr. Gross.
 It also sets a template or roadmap for surgery, which is customized for each patient’s unique anatomy.